unisonweb/unison/unison-src/transcripts/help.output.md

     remotes
     testcache

-  Example: use `help filestatus` to learn more about that topic.
+  Example: use `help-topics filestatus` to learn more about that topic.

 scratch/main> help-topic filestatus

+  📓

-  Sorry, I wasn’t sure how to process your request. 📓 Here's a list of possible status messages you might see for definitions in a .u file. needs update         A definition with the same name as an
+  Here's a list of possible status messages you might see for definitions in a .u file.

+  needs update         A definition with the same name as an
                        existing definition.
 Doing `update`
                        instead of `add` will turn this failure